kunyora/kunyora-website/docs/getting_started.md

   yarn add kunyora
 ```

-However, if you are using a view library like ReactJs, then you can cd into the reactJs project directory and yarn add or npm install kunyora.
-This would automatically the latest version of kunyora too.
+However, if you are using a view library like ReactJs, then you can cd into the reactJs project directory and yarn add or npm install react-kunyora.
+This would automatically install the latest version of kunyora too.

 ```powershell
   #For use with reactJs